 So, it’s a good idea to start your landscaping journey with a chat with a friendly local realtor.
 How much is your property worth now, and would a landscaped garden add extra value?

 A consultation with a landscape architect will cost around $100 to $150.
 If you want them to draw up a plan for you, this could cost anywhere between $300 and $2,500, depending on the complexity of the project.
+Some will charge a percentage of the construction cost or a fixed rate for the services.

 To find out more about hiring an architect, take a look at the American Society of Landscape Architects website.

 This entirely depends on what your garden is like, what skills you have, and how much time you have to spare.
-If you need any complex hard landscaping or services designing, it’s a good idea to hire-in expertise.
+If you need any complex hard landscaping or services designing, it’s a good idea to hire in expertise.

-If you’re going it alone and the project is a bit more complex than a couple of new raised flower beds, have a chat with your local planning department or association first, to make sure your plans are permitted (an architect should take care of any local regs or paperwork).
+If you’re going it alone and the project is a bit more complex than a couple of new raised flower beds, have a chat with your local planning department or association first, to make sure your plans are permitted (an architect or a planner should take care of any local regs or paperwork).

 How Do I Hire a Landscape Designer?